elinscott-talks/cecam_excited_states_2024/slides.typ

   gutter: 1em,
   image("figures/black_box_filled_square.png", width: 100%),
   text[
-    Koopmans functionals are
+    Koopmans functionals
-    - a powerful tool for computational spectroscopy, and
-    - are increasingly user-friendly:
-      - Wannierisation is more black-box @Qiao2023@Qiao2023a
+    - bake localised charged excitation energies into DFT
+    - give band structures with comparable accuracy to state-of-the-art GW
     - machine learning can be used to calculate the screening parameters @Schubert2024
+    - can be used in place of GW in BSE calculation of excitons
-      - parallel and remote execution with `AiiDA` is on the horizon
+    - is available in the easy-to-use package `koopmans` ],
-      - GUI development is also underway (up next!)
-  ],
 )

+== Open questions

+- why does correcting _local_ charged excitations correct the description of delocalized excitations?
+- is there a good metric for selecting variational orbitals (_i.e._ the subspace with respect to which we enforce piecewise linearity)?
+- are off-diagonal corrections appropriate?
+What form should they take?
+- how to extend to metallic systems?
+- can we provide a formal basis for the Koopmans correction?
+  - GKS
+  - spectral functional theory@Ferretti2014
+  - ensemble DFT
+  - RDMFT

 == Acknowledgements
 #align(
   center,
   grid(
-    columns: 5,
+    columns: 4,
     align: horizon + center,
     gutter: 1em,
-    image("media/mugshots/nicola_marzari.jpg", height: 45%),
+    image("media/mugshots/nicola_marzari.jpeg", height: 45%),
     image("media/mugshots/nicola_colonna.png", height: 45%),
-    image("media/mugshots/junfeng_qiao.jpeg", height: 45%),
+    // image("media/mugshots/junfeng_qiao.jpeg", height: 45%),
     image("media/mugshots/yannick_schubert.jpg", height: 45%),
     image("media/mugshots/miki_bonacci.jpg", height: 45%),

     text("Nicola Marzari"),
     text("Nicola Colonna"),
-    text("Junfeng Qiao"),
+    // text("Junfeng Qiao"),
     text("Yannick Schubert"),
     text("Miki Bonacci"),
   ),